 While there is no cure for endometriosis, there are many treatments for the pain and infertility it causes.
 The treatment you and your doctor choose will depend on your symptoms, age and plans for getting pregnant.
 Options may include:

 Many women benefit from joining a support group to help cope with the emotions of endometriosis – like sadness, fear, anger, confusion and loneliness.
-Talking with friends and family can also help.
+Talking with friends and family also may help.

 Talk to your obstetrician/gynecologist (OB/GYN) about whether you have endometriosis if you experience any of the following symptoms: